tosilfv/React-notes/README.md

 ## Design decisions

-The app is written using Hooks (New React) and it utilizes the Material.ui library.
+The app is written using Hooks (New React) and it utilizes the Material.ui library.<br />
+The Note images use a search query sent to the https://api.tvmaze.com

 ## Known errors